asdf-vm/asdf-ruby/README.md

 ## Troubleshooting

+> [!NOTE]
-> **_NOTE:_**  The most common issue reported for this plugin is a missing Ruby version.
+> The most common issue reported for this plugin is a missing Ruby version.
 If you are not seeing a recent Ruby version in the list of available Ruby versions it's likely due to having an older version of this plugin.
 Run `asdf plugin-update ruby` to get the most recent list of Ruby versions.

 If you are moving to asdf-ruby from another Ruby version manager, it is recommended to completely uninstall the old Ruby version manager before installing asdf-ruby.